South Korea reports case spike, US states tighten controls | WTOP

 South Korea’s 113 new cases included 36 workers returning from Iraq and 32 crew members of a Russian freighter, the government said.
-Authorities had warned to expect a spike in cases from abroad and appealed to the public not to be alarmed.
+Authorities had warned of a spike in cases from abroad and appealed to the public not to be alarmed.

 China, which has relaxed most of its anti-disease controls after case numbers dropped off, reported 34 new cases in a new surge of infections.
 That included 29 that were contracted within the country.

-Worldwide, a total of 638,352 deaths and 15,672,841 cases have been reported, according to data compiled from government announcements by Johns Hopkins University.
+Worldwide, more than 15.7 million cases and 640,000 deaths have been reported, according to data compiled from government announcements by Johns Hopkins University.

 India, the country with the third-highest infection total behind the United States and Brazil, reported its death toll rose by 740 to 30,601.
-The government reported a surge of 49,310 new cases, raising its total to 1,287,945.
+The government reported a surge of more than 49,000 new cases, raising its total to over 1.2 million.

 The Home Ministry issued an advisory Friday calling for Independence Day celebrations on Aug.
 15 to avoid large gatherings.